edrlab/thorium-reader-doc/epub-doc/en/src/pages/240_annotations.md

 ## Annotations

-Annotations have been introduced first in Thorium 3, as a new feature, it may present unexpected behaviors.
-Let us know any difficulty you face by opening an issue or sending us an email
+*Annotations have been introduced first in Thorium 3, as a new feature, it may present unexpected behaviors.
+Let us know any difficulty you face by opening an issue or sending us an email.*

 The simplest way to add an annotation is to select a text and hit the Annotations button